jonhare/DifferentiableSketching/README.md

 ### Installation

-Clone the source, then from the source directory install the dependencies (`pip -r requirements.txt`) and run `python setup.py install` to install the library and commandline tools.
+Clone the source, then from the source directory install the dependencies (`pip install -r requirements.txt`) and run `python setup.py install` to install the library and commandline tools.

 ### Demonstration Notebooks